Susan Ossman

 Natalia Zagorska-Thomas

-Overall the palette is warm and consistent throughout, not of goldenrod but of turmeric, that shifts to a spring green and aqua.
-There are hints at form, their compositional placement a fuzzy impressionist suggestion of fence or open-air landscape.
 The color moves like plumes.
 Her painting weaves in and out, subtle hints of depth through contrast of the stroke and blend of paint.
 The brush work has a linear quality which the artist moves across the picture plane as if waving a wand

 Jacqueline Bell Johnson